 That was the unprocessed sound of the Sennheiser MKE 600 recorded into an iMac Pro using the XLR input of the Rode Streamer X. I spoke directly into the MKE 600—no offset—from 10 cm (4 inches) away.
 At that distance the proximity effect is apparent but still sounds good, similar in character to the MKE 400 but with more bass.
 Offset speaking of 25 to 45 degrees at close distance rolls off highs a little but not as severely as the MKE 400.

 Spoken word on the MKE 600 sounds best at 30 cm (12") or closer.
 For me, the sweet spot is from 10 to 15 cm.
 At about 12 cm (5 inches) it yields a noticeably clearer, brighter and less bassy sound.
-For this sample, I used a high pass filter at 80 Hz to reduce the rumble of an AC unit and spoke from 12 cm away:
+For this sample, I used the high pass filter to reduce the rumble of a nearby AC unit and spoke from 12 cm away:

 While the MKE 600 has excellent off-axis rejection, it is extremely sensitive and picks up distant sounds directly in front of the capsule more readily than the MKE 400 and other mics I own.
 Careful mic placement is critical.
 The MKE 600 behaves like a traditional shotgun mic rather than an arm's length video blogger mic, and sounds good boomed 25 or 30 cm above a talking head.